soundanalogous/Breakout/README.md

 Test environment
 ---

 Google Chrome.
 Seems to work in Safari too, but I have not tested extensively.
-May work in Firefox if you enable WebSockets.
+Does not currently work in Firefox 6.
+I need to change the server to use a more current WebSocket implementation.

+node js version 0.4.11

 Arduino UNO running StandardFirmata_2_2_forUNO_0_3